 Breakthrough invention is not an inherent outcome of agglomeration, but rather organizes in concentrated, dispersed, or multi-nuclei spatial arrangements because of broader changes to inventors' institutional and communication-technology environments.
-These factors influence whether technological change is driven by normal or novel inventions, the quantity of knowledge sources that inventors need to create novel and impactful inventions, and the frictions involved in sourcing knowledge and sustaining collaborations across distance.
+These factors influence whether technological change is driven by normal or novel inventions, the range of unique ideas that inventors must access and explore to create novel and impactful inventions, and the frictions involved in sourcing knowledge and sustaining collaborations across distance.

 The two goals of this paper were to document changes in the spatial distribution of breakthrough invention in the United States evolved over the 20th century and to propose an interpretation for why those changes occurred.
 To this end, the paper began by describing how the advantages of local knowledge variety and multi-locational collaboration changed over time.
 Thereafter, a theory was developed in which breakthroughs are generated in different technological regimes and with different distance-based frictions for communication.
 Finally, the paper showed how the geographical distribution of breakthrough invention predicted by the theory closely aligned with the observed distributions in the United States over the 20th century.
+An important caveat is that the statistical analyses in this paper do not isolate causality.
+Therefore, while the analyses demonstrate that the theoretical model provides a viable explanation for how and why the geography of breakthrough invention changes over time, they do not confirm that this model is the "correct" one.

-In addition to the geography of breakthrough invention, explicit recognition of the institutional factors and communication technologies that shape the process of invention can inform our understanding of how and why the geography of economic activity evolves over time.
-One example is the mid-20th century, which is broadly understood to be an era during which economic activities in the U.S. spread out across space (Rosen, 1979; Roback, 1982; Glaeser and Tobio, 2008; Glaeser, 2008).
-According to these classical sources, the spreading out of economic activities in the middle of the 20th century was caused by a decline in transportation costs.
+Even so, the theoretical model developed here is helpful for interpreting changes in the geography of economic activities even beyond the geography of invention.
+One example is the geography of employment in the U.S., which dispersed across space during the mid-20th century (Rosen, 1979; Roback, 1982; Glaeser and Tobio, 2008; Glaeser, 2008).
+According to the classical literature, the spreading out of employment in the middle of the 20th century was caused by a decline in transportation costs.
 While a decline in transportation costs may have helped to facilitate geographic dispersal, the results from this study suggest that an additional factor, a reduction in the disruptiveness of the regime of technological change, was also important.
 As documented in Figure 6, fewer breakthroughs were invented during the mid-20th century.
-This reduction in the disruptiveness may have suppressed firms' demand for location in dense agglomerations, because the advantages of agglomeration are larger for firms that compete in environments riddled by uncertainty and rapid change (Duranton and Puga, 2001; Lin, 2012; Frank, et al. 2018; Kemeny and Storper, 2020).
+This reduction in the disruptiveness may have suppressed firms'

+demand for location in dense agglomerations, because the advantages of agglomeration are larger for firms that compete in environments riddled by uncertainty and rapid change (Duranton and Puga, 2001; Lin, 2012; Frank, et al. 2018; Kemeny and Storper, 2020).
+As the technological environment became less disruptive and firms deagglomerated in the mid-20th century, employment too was dislodged from the major metropolitan areas.